rameshmeduri/loan/LOAN/IDFC.md

-1) Notarized(to be notarized from Indian embassy or apostille centers only)
+NOTARY(to be notarized from Indian embassy or apostille centers only)
 ------------
 - [ ] Power of Attorney
 - [ ] Passport(Front & Last)